Panama releases dozens of detained deportees from US into limbo following human rights criticism

 Lawyers and human rights defenders warned that Panama and Costa Rica were turning into "black holes" for deportees, and said their release was a way for Panamanian authorities to wash their hands of the deportees amid mounting human rights criticism.

+Upon being released Saturday night, human rights lawyers identified at least three people who required medical attention.
+One has been vomiting for over a week, another deportee had diabetes and hadn't had access to insulin in the camp and another person had HIV and also didn't have access to medicine in detention.

-Those who were released Saturday night, like Omagh, said they could not return home.
+Those who were released, like Omagh, said they could not return home.

 As an atheist and member of an ethnic minority group in Afghanistan known as the Hazara, he said returning home under the rule of the Taliban — which swept back into power after the Biden administration pulled out of the country — would mean he would be killed.
 He only went to the U.S. after trying for years to live in Pakistan, Iran and other countries but being denied visas.